 Spouse of a Costa Rican Citizen

-The Immigation law (Article 73) allows the spouse of a Costa Rican citizen to apply for temporary based on the marriage.
+The Immigration law (Article 73) allows the spouse of a Costa Rican citizen to apply for temporary status based on marriage.
 This has been one of the most abused categories in the Immigration Law because of the amount of sham and fraudulent marriages used to qualify for this category.
-As a result the Department of Immigration has been more stringent in verifying the validity of the marriage.
-As a result this category requires that both spouses appear personally at immigration for an invterview.
+As a result, the Department of Immigration has been more stringent in verifying the validity of the marriage.
+As a result, this category requires that both spouses appear personally at immigration for an interview.
 They must also provide all documentation to prove the validity of the marriage.

 Those of religious orders for religions that have been accredited by the Ministry of Foreign Relations and Culture

-As the name implies this category is limited to religious workers, missionaries that are in the country based upon a particular religious order that has been authorized by the Ministry of Foreing Relations.
+As the name implies this category is limited to religious workers, missionaries that are in the country based upon a particular religious order that has been authorized by the Ministry of Foreign Relations.

 Executives, Managers, Technical Personnel for Corporations which are established in the country.
 This may also include those specialized workers that are independent workers but whose technical expertise is required and the Department of Immigration as set forth the criteria to allow that specialty to work in Costa Rica.

 This category is most commonly used by foreign corporations that are sending executives, technical personal or specialized contractors to Costa Rica to work on specific projects for the foreign company.

 The Investor Category or Citizenship by Investment (Article 79 (4) ) requires an applicant to demonstrate that they have made an investment in Costa Rica.
 To qualify for investment status the applicant must show that they have invested at least US$200,000 in Costa Rica.
 According to the Immigration regulations: